nopnop2002/esp-idf-mirf/IRQ-Detection/README.md

 In this project, RX_DX and MAX_RT are enabled, and TX_DS is disabled.
 RX_DX is asserted when reception is complete.
-No signal is asserted when transmission is complete.
+Nothing is asserted when the transmission is complete.
 MAX_RT is asserted when transmission fails.
 Therefore, if there is no assertion after the transmission, the transmission succeeds, and if there is an assertion, the transmission fails.
 If TX_DS is enabled, the assertion occurs whether the transmission was successful or unsuccessful, and you must again check the register to distinguish between the two.